amr-abdelhamid/refbook/manuscript/main.md

 #### Avoid introducing inheritance trees

-One tempting technique to remove duplication is to introduce a parent type and gather common behavior among two or more child types:
+One tempting technique to remove duplication is to introduce a parent type which gathers common behavior among two or more child types:

 ![Highlighted parts represent duplicated behavior among A and B](images/duplicatecode/inheritanceisbad.png)